 Although this gaming laptop doesn’t live up to mid and high-end expectations, it comes with sufficient power to handle everyday productivity, above par battery life, a wide range of connections, and discrete graphics that deliver a seamless gaming experience.
 The screen is a big letdown, but if you are willing to sacrifice the woeful color accuracy for the price, then you’ll get stuck with a flat display.

-I don’t expect too much when it comes to gaming laptops on a budget.
+I don’t expect too much when it comes to gaming laptops under 750 dollars.
 However, among the list of the laptops I’ve reviewed here, the ASUS FX503 has a superior design coupled with some respectable configurations for pacey speeds to breeze through everyday productivity and a dedicated NVIDIA GeForce GTX 1050 TI to deliver commanding acceleration for all the games you’re interested in, including current collections.

 Despite powerful features to deliver a seamless gaming experience, ASUS FX503 features 5.7 pounds which may not be an excellent option for gamers looking for a portable model making the HP 15- DA1005DX an ideal pick for performance and portability.
 However, it’s the dull and inaccurate display that makes someone avoid it.